 Defining Your Team Culture

 A team culture includes a set of collective goals and a foundation for group dynamics.
 The principles, methods for group engagement, and team's ethos developed by its leader help make collective goals achievable and drive group behavior.
-A team culture is thus shaped by its collective values and objectives that create norms that members will follow.
+Team culture is thus shaped by its collective values and objectives that create norms that members will follow.
 With an established culture, your team can develop its expectations, and a certain mold can take shape for the actions of the group.

 Coaches and business leaders must be able to work with diverse people with different backgrounds, personalities, career goals, and skills to reach common objectives.
 With well-defined roles, a team culture can truly be established.
 The group can then complete most daily operations on its own.